ACPE-Approved Nonsterile Compounding Certificate for Pharmacy Techs

 Course Objectives

-Review nonsterile compounding facilities, equipment, and supplies requirements to ensure regulatory compliance and patient safety
+Review requirements for nonsterile facilities, equipment, and supplies

 Describe personal protective equipment (PPE) required for preparing hazardous and nonhazardous nonsterile compounds